QPP 6 - use and disclosure for natural justice

 In a complaint process, the authorisation will only apply to disclosures that are necessary to satisfy natural justice and it will only apply to information that is credible, relevant, and significant to that complaint.

-If an agency discloses personal information which is not required to give someone natural justice, that disclosure may be a breach of the privacy principles and could give rise to a separate privacy complaint.
+If an agency uses or discloses personal information which is not required to give someone natural justice, it may breach the privacy principles and could give rise to a separate privacy complaint.

 For many complaints, the identity of the complainant will have no bearing on the subject matter of the complaint.
-Agencies commonly acknowledge this fact by allowing for complaints to be made anonymously or for the complainant's identity to be treated confidentially.13
+Agencies commonly acknowledge this fact by allowing complaints to be made anonymously or for the complainant's identity to be treated confidentially.13 Additionally, QPP 2 requires agencies to allow anonymous or pseudonymous interactions unless it is not legal or practicably possible.14

 In some complaints, for example a complaint about harassment, the complainant’s identity will be relevant to the investigation and will need to be disclosed to the person the complaint is about.
 However, even with these complaints, only some of the complainant’s personal information will be relevant.
 Irrelevant information, such as any personal damage the complainant suffered because of the behaviour complained about, should not be provided.